guestyorg/websites-docs/README.md

 > documentation for pms websites api.

 ## Example
-to run example use `npm install` then `npm start`. checkout console in the browser.
+To run example use `npm install` then `npm start`. checkout console in the browser.
 you can change the `base_url` in the [api.js](src/api.js#L2) file.

 ## Api Url
-all api endpoints are following the api url: `/api/v2`
+All api endpoints are following the api url: `/api/v2`

 ## Api Token
-you will find the website Token on the `window` global in `window.Token` property.
+You will find the website Token on the `window` global in `window.Token` property.

-all requests should add `Authorization` header as the following:
+All requests should add `Authorization` header as the following:

 ```
 Authoriztion: Bearer (website Token string)